Knock You Down: Live performances

 Hilson performed the song for Walmart Soundcheck to promote the album.
 She also performed the song while being a supporting act to Ne-Yo, on his Year of the Gentleman tour in 2009.
 Hilson and West performed the song on May 5, 2009, on the Late Show with David Letterman.
 Hilson also performed the song, along with a cover of Gnarls Barkley's "Crazy" on July 21, 2009, for Yahoo!
 Music sponsored by Pepsi.
 She performed the song with "Turnin Me On" at the 2009 BET Awards in June 2009.
 She used the Michael Jackson reference in the song to perform a dance routine paying homage to Jackson, at the awards ceremony.
 On July 28, 2009, Hilson performed the song on It's On with Alexa Chung.
 Hilson performed the song and "Energy" with British singer-songwriter Taio Cruz at the MOBO Awards 2009, which she co-hosted, on October 4, 2009.
 On January 1, 2010, she performed the song as a part of her set list of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.
 On January 29, 2010, Hilson performed an acoustic rendition of the song on The Rachael Ray Show.
 On February 5, 2010, she performed the song at BET's SOS: Help for Haiti Telethon, to benefit the victims of the 2010 Haitian earthquake.
-On October 22, 2010, she performed the song in Chicago at Collins Academy High School during for the Get Schooled National Challenge and Tour.
+On October 22, 2010, she performed the song in Chicago at Collins Academy High School during the Get Schooled National Challenge and Tour.